 “When you grow up in Cleveland, Ohio, playing in a Polish polka band, you learn to think fast on your feet”, says Ken Peplowski, who played his first pro engagement when he was still in elementary school.
 “From my first time performing in public, I knew I wanted to play music for a living.”

-Ken, and his trumpet-playing brother Ted, made many local radio and TV appearances and played for Polish dances and weddings virtually every weekend all through high-school.
-“That’s where I learned to improvise, ‘fake’ songs, learn about chord changes, etc.- it’s exactly like learning to swim by being thrown into the water!”
+Ken, and his trumpet-playing brother Ted, made many local radio and TV appearances and played dances and weddings virtually every weekend all through high-school.
+“That’s where I learned to improvise, ‘fake’ songs, learn chord changes, – it’s exactly like learning to swim by being thrown into the water!”

-By the time Ken was in his early teens, he was experimenting with jazz by playing in the school “stage” bands, and also by jamming with many of the local jazz musicians.
+By the time Ken was in his early teens, he was experimenting with jazz by playing in the school “stage” bands and jamming with local jazz musicians.
 “By the time I hit high school, I was teaching at the local music store, playing in our family band, and playing jazz gigs around town while still getting up early every day for school.”

-In 1980, Ken moved to New York City, and was soon playing in all kinds of settings, from Dixieland to avant-garde jazz.
-“Everything’s a learning experience in jazz music – there’s always an element of the unpredictable.”
+In 1980, Ken moved to New York City, and was soon playing in everything from Dixieland to avant-garde jazz.
 In 1984, Benny Goodman came out of retirement and put together a new band, hiring Ken on tenor saxophone.

 “What’s in the future?
 “Who knows?
-I love all kinds of music, and I’d like to find more opportunities to bridge the gaps between different musical styles – I consider myself an interpreter of material – if something interests me, I try to put my own spin on it, without thinking or worrying about playing in any particular style.
+I love all kinds of music, and I’d like to find more opportunities to bridge the gaps between musical styles – I consider myself an interpreter of material.
+If something interests me, I try to put my own spin on it.
 Basically, I like a challenge, I’m a sucker for a good melody, and I love playing for audiences, big or small.”

-And he has certainly achieved these goals, be it in small clubs, the Hollywood Bowl (where he played a sold-out concert), headlining in Las Vegas, the Newport Jazz Festival, pops concerts, European festivals and clubs, or at home in NYC, doing everything from playing on the soundtracks to Woody Allen movies, guest soloing on records (his more interesting recent ones were Marianne Faithfull and Cuban vocalist Isaac Delgado) to taking on the role of music director for interactive French and Italian cookbooks (“Menus And Music”).
+And he has certainly achieved this goal, in small clubs, the Hollywood Bowl Las Vegas, Newport Jazz Festival, pops concerts & European festivals and clubs.
+At home in NYC, he has played on the soundtracks to Woody Allen movies, guest soloed on records recently for Marianne Faithfull and Cuban vocalist Isaac Delgado and has served as music director for interactive French and Italian cookbooks (“Menus And Music”).

-The litany of musicians Ken has collaborated with includes: Mel Torme, Leon Redbone, Charlie Byrd, Peggy Lee, George Shearing, Madonna, Hank Jones, Dave Frishberg, Rosemary Clooney, Tom Harrell, James Moody, Cedar Walton, Houston Person, Steve Allen, Bill Charlap, Woody Allen, Marianne Faithfull, Isaac Delgado & Erich Kunzel. (“Although not necessarily in that order,” says Ken).
+The litany of musicians Ken has collaborated with includes: Mel Torme, Leon Redbone, Charlie Byrd, Peggy Lee, George Shearing, Madonna, Hank Jones, Dave Frishberg, Rosemary Clooney, Tom Harrell, James Moody, Cedar Walton, Houston Person, Steve Allen, Bill Charlap, & Erich Kunzel. (“Although not necessarily in that order,” says Ken).